Bell Hill

 How does the New Hampshire Housing Opportunity Planning Grant support local affordable-housing goals?

-You’ll see that the grant allocates $2.9 million in Spring 2024 for consultant fees, targeting master‑plan updates, housing needs assessments, and code audits.
+You’ll see that the grant allocates $2.9 million in Spring 2024 for consultant fees, targeting master-plan updates, housing needs assessments, code audits, and planning for dental services, cash support, and people with disabilities.

-Its grant history shows repeated rounds since 2021, each leveraging federal award SLFRP0145 as primary funding sources.
+Its grant history shows repeated rounds since 2021, each leveraging federal award SLFRP0145 as primary funding source.

 By mandating revisions to zoning and land-use regulations, the program quantifies potential unit increases and aligns projects with RSA 12-O:71 objectives.